-Starting with the 2023-2024 year, publicly-funded programs that receive a "Needs Support" rating will be required to participate in additional improvement activities through Site Improvement Planning.
-Site Improvement Planning will be facilitated by the VDOE and will be required for any site that receives a Needs Support rating in order to maintain public funding.
+Publicly-funded programs that receive a "Needs Support" rating will be required to participate in additional improvement activities through Quality Improvement Planning.
+Quality Improvement Planning will be facilitated by the VDOE and will be required for any site that receives a Needs Support rating in order to maintain public funding.

-Site Improvement Planning is the formal mechanism for 1) prioritizing improvement resources and opportunities for sites that have demonstrated the most need, and 2) monitoring progress throughout the performance year to ensure sites are not repeatedly flagged for needing support.
+Quality Improvement Planning is the formal mechanism for 1) prioritizing improvement resources and opportunities for sites that have demonstrated the most need, and 2) monitoring progress throughout the performance year to ensure sites are not repeatedly flagged for needing support.

-Site Improvement Planning will be led by the VDOE.
-Any site that has been identified as "Needs Support" will be paired with a Site Improvement Consultant.
-Site Improvement Consultants are employees of or contracted through the VDOE.
+Quality Improvement Planning will be led by the VDOE.
+Any site that has been identified as "Needs Support" will be paired with a Quality Consultant.
+Quality Consultants are employees of or contracted through the VDOE.

-Each Site Improvement Consultant will be assigned a small caseload of "Needs Support" sites to facilitate the following general Site Improvement Planning Process:
+Each Quality Consultant will be assigned a small caseload of "Needs Support" sites to facilitate the following general Quality Improvement Planning Process:

 - 1. Complete initial visit and needs assessment: - a.
 Build rapport and establish initial expectations. - b.
 Assist with completion of site and teacher self-assessments of areas of strength, areas for improvement. - c.
 Conduct a collaborative review of existing VQB5 CLASS observation data, including all local and external observations. - d.
 Prepare to build quality improvement goals by identifying priority areas for improvement. - 2.
 Develop annual quality improvement plan for the site: - a.
 Develop at least 3 goals related to teacher-child interactions, using information on current need found in the most recent VQB5 Site Quality Profile results. - i.
 Goals will identify deadlines and actions, as well as responsible parties. - ii.
-Goals will include local and external CLASS observations as primary measurements. - iii.
+Goals will include CLASS observations and use of quality curriculum as primary measurements. - iii.
 Additional goals that align with VQB5 quality standards may also be identified based on other program needs and priorities. - b.
-Site Improvement Consultant will make sure that site is being prioritized for access to state-funded coaching and technical assistance supports based on program needs. - c.
-Once the quality improvement plan is complete, a copy will be shared with Ready Regions and with all relevant offices at the VDOE which could include Offices within the Division of Early Childhood as well as the K-12 Office of School Quality. - 3.
+Quality Consultant will make sure that site is being prioritized for access to state-funded coaching and technical assistance supports based on program needs. - c.
+Once the quality improvement plan is complete, a copy will be shared with Ready Regions and with all relevant offices at the VDOE which could include Offices within the Division of Early Childhood as well as the K-12 Office of School Quality and other applicable state-funded improvement partners. - 3.
 Complete monitoring of improvement plan throughout the year: - a.
-Site Improvement consultant will check-in with the site at least once a month.
+Quality consultant will check-in with the site at least once a month.
 These visits will include some in person and some virtual, based on the purpose of the meeting and goal achievement status. - b.
-Site improvement consultant will conduct ongoing formal and informal monitoring to ensure goals related to training and coaching are underway.
-VDOE consultant may serve as point of contact for other improvement needs the site may have.
+Quality consultant will conduct ongoing formal and informal monitoring to ensure goals related to training and coaching are underway.
+VDOE consultant may serve as point of contact for other improvement needs the site may have. - c.
+At the end of the fall observation window, the Quality Consultant will conduct an in-depth review of CLASS observation results with site leaders. - d.
+Quality Consultant will assist the site with updating the quality improvement plan based on fall observation data and other goal progress.

-- c.
-At the end of the fall observation window, the Site Improvement Consultant will conduct an in-depth review of CLASS observation results with site leaders. - d.
-Site Improvement Consultant will assist the site with updating the quality improvement plan based on fall observation data and other goal progress. - e.
-Site Improvement Consultant will conduct a mid-year check-in with Ready Region and VDOE to review updates to the site quality improvement plan. - 4.
+- e.
+Quality Consultant will conduct a mid-year check-in with Ready Region and VDOE to review updates to the site quality improvement plan. - 4.
 Close out of the annual quality improvement plan: - a.
-At the end of the spring observation window, the Site Improvement consultant will meet with the site to review spring observation results and other goal progress to determine if additional improvement planning will formally continue next year. - b.
-Site improvement consultant will provide a final progress report to Ready Regions and all relevant parties at the VDOE.
+At the end of the spring observation window, the Quality consultant will meet with the site to review spring observation results and other goal progress to determine if additional improvement planning will formally continue next year. - b.
+Quality consultant will provide a final progress report to Ready Regions and all relevant parties at the VDOE.